fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - create a new north instance 2nd using the same AF hierarchy (North option 'Asset Framework hierarchies tree)

     consideration:
-        - all the types will be recreated on the PI-Server and if the structure of each asset, number and types of the properties, is always the same and never changes everything should work properly as PI Web API 2019 SP1 1.13.0.6518 is not going to complain with it
+        - all the types will be recreated on the PI-Server.
+If the structure of each asset, number and types of the properties, does not change the data will be accepted and laced into the PI Server without any error.
+PI Web API 2019 SP1 1.13.0.6518 will accept the data.
-        - PI Web API 2019 SP1 1.13.0.6518 creates PI-Server objects having the compression disabled, so all the objects already present in the Data Archive will have duplicated data
+        - Using PI Web API 2019 SP1 1.13.0.6518 the PI-Server creates objects with the compression feature disabled.
+This will cause any data that was previously loaded and is still present in the Data Archive, to be duplicated.

-- **Recreate all the PI-Server objets and send again all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
+- **Recreate all the PI-Server objets and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
     procedure:
         - disable the 1st north instance
-        - properly delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the 1st north instance
+        - delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the 1st north instance
         - stop / start PI Web API
         - create a new north instance using the same AF hierarchy (North option 'Asset Framework hierarchies' tree)